 - 1/2 cucumber (sliced or diced)

-- 4 tbsp. uncooked sticky rice or Japanese sweet rice (or 3 to 4 tbsp. chopped peanuts or cashews)
+- 4 tablespoons uncooked sticky rice (or Japanese sweet rice, or 3 to 4 tablespoons chopped peanuts or cashews)

-- 2 tsp. oil for stir frying (a neutral oil like canola or vegetable is best)
+- 1 to 2 tablespoons oil (for stir frying, a neutral oil like canola or vegetable is best)

-- 1/2 lb. chicken breast, chopped up into small pieces, or ground chicken (or pork or turkey)
+- 1/2 pound chicken breast (chopped up into small pieces, or ground chicken, pork, or turkey)

-- 4 kaffir lime leaves, cut into thin slivers with scissors, optional
+- Optional: 4 makrut lime leaves (cut into thin slivers with scissors)

-- 2 tbsp. fish sauce for frying chicken
+- 2 tablespoons fish sauce (for frying chicken)

 Combine all salad dressing ingredients together in a cup or bowl.
 Stir to dissolve sugar.
 Set aside.

-Taste-test the salad, adding more fish sauce if you prefer it saltier/more flavorful.
+Taste test the salad, adding more fish sauce if you prefer it saltier or more flavorful.
 Add more dried crushed chili if you prefer it spicier.
 If too bitter, add a little more sugar.

 Ground toasted rice is traditionally added to this salad.
-This dish is delicious without it, or with ground or chopped nuts added instead.
+This dish is also delicious without it or with ground or chopped nuts added instead.
 However, if you'd like to make this salad the authentic way, here's how: